European Banking Federation

 13 May 2025

-Their ask — The banking sector requests that Qualified Trust Service Providers not be classified as traditional outsourcers under ICT outsourcing and DORA rules.
+Message — The banking sector requests that Qualified Trust Service Providers not be classified as traditional outsourcers under ICT outsourcing and DORA rules.
 They argue QTSPs provide specialized services, undergo formal qualification, and face dedicated supervision.1234

-How it helps them — This would exempt banks from applying standard outsourcing compliance requirements to QTSP relationships.5
+Why — This would exempt banks from applying standard outsourcing compliance requirements to QTSP relationships.5

-Who loses — Financial regulators lose oversight tools for managing third-party technology risks in digital identity.
+Impact — Financial regulators lose oversight tools for managing third-party technology risks in digital identity.

 European Banking Federation Seeks Clarity on Time-Stamp Requirements